 When assessing what is appropriate for your organisation, you have to carefully think about your company’s circumstances and your main reason for testing.
 Are you testing for the integrity of your workforce?
 Are you aiming to improve safety and productivity?
-Are you weeding out high risk individuals from your pool of candidates?
+Or are you weeding out high risk individuals from your pool of candidates?

-This is the type of testing most often used in workplaces, but contrary to popular belief, a random testing is not meant to catch offenders.
+This is the type of testing most companies use.
+However, contrary to popular belief, random testing does not aim to catch offenders.
 Instead, it is a means of preventing drug abuse by deterring employees from using illegal substances.

-- Blanket screening: A blanket screening involves testing an entire workforce for drugs.
-This is recommended at the commencement of a Drug-Safe programme to establish a “base-line” of alcohol and drug risk within your organisation.
+As the name implies, blanket screening involves testing an entire workforce for drugs.
+This is best practice at the commencement of a Drug-Safe programme.
+It establishes a “base-line” of alcohol and drug risk within your organisation.

 For screenings like pre-employment drug tests, they test for cannabis or methamphetamines as these are the two most commonly used substances.

-We’re here to help.
+We’re here to help